This blog post was edited on 18 June 2021 with the Home Office update that Right to Rent checks will now end on 31 August 2021.

 However, to abide by social distancing and ‘stay at home’ measures, the government allowed checks to be carried out digitally, including the ability for documents to be submitted and verified electronically.
 Meaning that, as well as landlords and agents not having to meet their tenants for Right to Rent checks, we were able to complete the checks for our agents – including a video call and document verification, all approved by the Home Office (which we will discontinue in line with government legislation).

-17 May 2021 marks Phase 3 of the roadmap out of lockdown, as indoor meetings will officially be allowed (with the rule of 6 and 2 households limit).
+19 July marks the final stage of the roadmap out of lockdown, as indoor meetings will officially be allowed (with the rule of 6 and 2 households limit).
 This means that agents will no longer have any need to conduct digital Right to Rent checks – they must either check documents in-person or use the Home Office Right to Rent online service.

 Will agents and landlords need to complete retrospective Right to Rent checks?

 Right to Rent became a hot topic over the past year, especially when it was proposed that all Right to Rent checks completed digitally had to be retrospectively verified in-person once it was safe to do so.
 This would have been an incredible amount of admin for all agents, as it continually raised concerns of practicality.
 A high volume of checks have built up over this time, and the eight-week deadline to complete the checks once temporary measures were lifted was thought of as an impossible feat.

 Luckily for agents, the Home Office also announced a major U-turn; there will be no need for landlords or agents to carry out retrospective in-person checks for any digital checks made from 30 March 2020 to 31 August 2021 (inclusive).
 They justify this change as "[reflecting] the length of time the adjusted checks have been in place and supports business during this difficult time".

 How RentProfile can help speed up Right to Rent checks for your agency